-- Consideration given to DHW delivery performance (Pressure & Flow rate) - DHW system must be a mains pressure system - DHW system must accept preheated water - The RECOUP Drain+ Compact must be located within the heating envelope of the building - The shower must be fitted with a Thermostatic Mixing Valve - Keep the distance from the bath / shower tray to the RECOUP Drain+ Compact to within 3m to maintain a high level of efficiency by minimising heat losses in the drainage system prior to the WWHRS. - The Preheated water supply from the RECOUP Drain+ Compact to the shower cold water inlet and water heater must be: - - Insulated in accordance with the 'Building Services Compliance Guide'.
-DO NOT INSULATE THE ACTUAL RECOUP DRAIN+ COMPACT - o Labelled to prevent any future connection of hot water take-off points (E.g. Taps). - As short as possible and no greater than 4.75m. - Prevent the RECOUP Drain+ Compact being heated above 25°C by both external sources and from ambient temperature. - If shut-off valves are specified they should be 'full-flow (non-restricting) shut-off valves. - Approved document Part H of the Building Regulations has been consulted and an appropriate method for preventing the ingress of foul sewer smells chosen.
+- Consideration given to DHW delivery performance (Pressure & Flow rate) - DHW system must be a mains pressure system - DHW system must accept preheated water - The RECOUP Drain+ Compact must be located within the heating envelope of the building - The shower must be fitted with a Thermostatic Mixing Valve - Keep the distance from the bath / shower tray to the RECOUP Drain+ Compact to within 3m to maintain a high level of efficiency by minimising heat losses in the drainage system prior to the WWHRS. - The Preheated water supply from the RECOUP Drain+ Compact to the shower cold water inlet and water heater must be: - - Insulated in accordance with the 'Building Services Compliance Guide'. - DO NOT INSULATE THE ACTUAL RECOUP DRAIN+ COMPACT - Labelled to prevent any future connection of hot water take-off points (E.g. Taps). - Prevent the RECOUP Drain+ Compact being heated above 25°C by both external sources and from ambient temperature. - If shut-off valves are specified they should be 'full-flow (non-restricting) shut-off valves. - Approved document Part H of the Building Regulations has been consulted and an appropriate method for preventing the ingress of foul sewer smells chosen.